Beyond Flowers: Unique Gift Ideas to Include with Get Well Cards

 Practical & Helpful Gifts

-Other practical gifts include a water bottle to encourage hydration, a comfortable pillow for better sleep, or a gift certificate to their favorite pharmacy or grocery store.
-These may seem like simple gifts, but they can make a big difference in their daily comfort and well-being.
-And when the time comes, remember to send a thank you card for all the support they receive!
+Other practical ideas: water bottle (hydration!), comfy pillow (sleep!), gift certificate to the pharmacy or grocery store.
+Simple, but they make a difference.
+And when the time comes, don't forget to send a thank you card for all the support!

 Personalized Care Packages